gvoysey/corti/README.md

-# Models of the Auditory Periphery, Brainstem, and Midbrain.
+# Corti: A python modeling environment for the Auditory Periphery, Brainstem, and Midbrain.
 [![Build Status](https://travis-ci.org/gvoysey/thesis-code.svg?branch=master)](https://travis-ci.org/gvoysey/thesis-code)

 This repository contains a runtime environment for models of the auditory periphery, brainstem, and midbrain.